andreheijstek/til/README.md

 # TIL

-A repository of TIL, organized by categories, the idea comes from https://github.com/jbranchaud/til
+A repository of TIL (Today I Learned), organized by categories, the idea comes from https://github.com/jbranchaud/til

 ---